 With my adult sense of taste, I’ve grown to enjoy the unique taste of this fruit as well as the many health benefits it can bring.

 What is Bitter Melon?

-It is a light green colour when ripe and has an elongated shape similar to a large cucumber.
-Its distinctive ridged skin makes it easily to identify next to other melons and gourds, as does its unique bitter flavour.
+It is a light green color when ripe, and has an elongated shape similar to a large cucumber.
+Its bumpy skin makes it easy to identify next to other melons and gourds, as does its unique bitter flavor.

-What are the health benefits of Karela / Bitter Melon?
+What are the health benefits of Bitter Melon (Karela)?